BertrandPrince/Ethiopian-Visitors/README.md

-# Ethopian Visitors in React & Redux + Django
+# Ethiopian Visitors in React & Redux + Django

 ```
-Ethopian Visitors, with a frontend built in React & Redux and a backend built in Django API.
+Ethiopian Visitors, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo